 Batumi is a modern city on the coast of the Black Sea.
-It’s the second biggest city of Georgia and honestly, it doesn’t really feel like you’re in Georgia.
+It’s the second biggest city in Georgia and honestly, it doesn’t really feel like you’re in Georgia.
 One moment you can hear the church bells ringing, the next you hear the muezzin’s call to prayer coming from the mosques (Batumi is right near the border with Turkey).
 The architecture is a combination of European and Asian styles, often mixed with fairy-tale like towers, statues and buildings created by some hallucinating architects.
-This is definitely visible at night when the majority of the building are lit up and bathing in the colors of the rainbow.
+This is definitely visible at night when the majority of the building is lit up and bathing in the colors of the rainbow.

 Batumi is a ‘glamorous’ city, designed to attract tourists and gamblers to play in one of its many casinos.
-You love it or you hate it but we absolutely enjoyed living there during three months when there were barely any tourists around.
+You love it or you hate it but we absolutely enjoyed living there for three months when there were barely any tourists around.
 Read also our guide to a perfect stay in Batumi.

 How to get to Batumi: